 Not all of the marks mentioned above are commonly found in jewelry stores in the US.
 Here is a list of the most common marks you will come across:

 - 10 karat gold.
 This is the least popular gold item, containing only 41.7% gold.
 The remaining portion consists of other metals, making the gold 41.7% pure.

 - If you want to go above 50% purity, you can go with 14 karat gold which has around 58.5% gold.
 This is the more affordable option.

 - The next is 75% purity.
 As you might have guessed, you will see the 750 marks here.
 It’s 18 karat gold.

-To summarize, this was all about the 750 mark and 585 marks.
-We know that 750 marks mean 75% purity which is 18 karat whereas 585 means that it’s 58.5% pure gold.
-If you measure 585 in karat, it’s 12 karat gold.
-At Jacqueline Pinto we create unique pieces of jewelry we will be able to advice you on the purity of gold to use in your next customized piece.
+To summarize, the discussion focused on the 750 mark and the 585 mark.
+The 750 mark signifies 75% purity, equivalent to 18 karat gold.
+On the other hand, the 585 mark indicates 58.5% purity, or 12 karat gold.
+At Jacqueline Pinto, we specialize in creating unique pieces of jewelry and can provide guidance on the purity of gold to use in your next customized piece.